LasterBergamot/balldontlie/README.md

 The project doesn't have any profiling yet, so it basically runs in **dev** mode.

 ## Startup
-At every startup, the application will try to get some data from the [balldontlie API](https://www.balldontlie.io/#introduction), and will persist some of it, if it doesn't exist in the database.
+During startup, the application will try to get some data from the [balldontlie API](https://www.balldontlie.io/#introduction), and will persist some of it, if it doesn't exist in the database.

 This data fetching can be seen in the console logs.

+This data import can be disabled by adding `-DappConfig.skipImport=true` as a VM option.

 ## Usage
 After the successful startup,